Cook Islands – Guide for Backpackers

 Visit New Zealand’s tropical brother, the Cook Islands!
 The Cook Islands are just a 4-hour flight away from New Zealand, giving backpackers the perfect excuse to visit paradise.
 With a heritage shared with the New Zealand Maori, the Cook Islands are a chance to see a different spin on the Maori culture in a tropical setting.
 What makes the Cook Islands so different from New Zealand, however, is that its a place to truly unwind.
 With so many palm-fringed beaches, warm lagoon waters to swim in, and delicious traditional food to try, no wonder so many Kiwis use the Cook Islands as a place to “escape” their daily lives.

 The Cook Islands are made up of 15 islands strewn across thousands of kilometres, so getting around is not as easy as you may think.
 A few islands are connected with flights, but the rest of the islands you will need to rely on cargo boats to get around.
 The journey is well worth it to see these coral atolls and rugged volcanic islands covered in unspoiled rainforest.
 Whatever you decide to do, the Cook Islands will certainly give you that change of pace from a hectic backpacking lifestyle.
+By the way, did you check out our guides to Fiji, Samoa, Vanuatu, Tonga and New Caledonia?

 Know before you go to the Cook ISlands from New Zealand